 BULL’S HEAD

 Edition 7, resin bronze 90 cm tall.
+Last one.

 The left one is shown exhibited at Nettlestead Manor, Kent, the right in Knole’s Orangery.